The Habit Loop Explained: Cue, Routine, Reward

-TL;DR: Roughly 43% of what you do today will happen without you really deciding to do it.
-That autopilot is not laziness.
-It is a three-part loop running quietly in your brain, and once you can see it, you can start rewiring it.
+The habit loop is a three-step neurological pattern that runs every habit: a cue triggers a routine, which delivers a reward.
+Roughly 43% of what you do today will happen on this loop without you really deciding to do it.
+That autopilot is not laziness, it is the loop running quietly in your brain, and once you can see it, you can start rewiring it.

 You brushed your teeth this morning without thinking.
 You checked your phone before your feet hit the floor.
 You poured coffee in the exact same mug, probably in the exact same order of steps.
 None of that was a decision.
 It was a habit loop firing on cue.